 Project Overviews and Theoretical Framework

-This section includes papers and presentations that explain the theoretical foundations of Possible Worlds and our overall approach to the research and development process, and how to use the game modules in classrooms.
+This section includes papers and presentations that explain the theoretical foundations of Possible Worlds and our Analogy Mapping studies, our overall approach to the research and development process, and how to use the game modules in classrooms.

 Gaming reveals the invisible world of science to students (Culp, 2011)